lacework/go-sdk/cli/docs/lacework_generate_cloud-account_azure.md

       --storage_resource_group string          specify storage resource group
-      --subscription_id string                 specify the Azure Subscription ID to be used to provision Lacework resources --subscription_ids strings               list of subscriptions to grant read access; format is id1,id2,id3 --terraform-apply                        run terraform apply for the generated hcl
+      --subscription_id string                 specify the Azure Subscription ID to be used to provision Lacework resources --subscription_ids strings               list of subscriptions to grant read access; format is id1,id2,id3
 ```

 ### Options inherited from parent commands